 - representing companies of Lactalis Group during safeguard investigation concerning imports to Ukraine of certain types of cheese regardless of country of origin and export.
 The investigation was completed without safeguard measures;

 - representing Chinese manufacturer ZHEJIANG AOPENG INDUSTRY AND TRADING CO., LTD during anti-dumping investigation concerning imports to Ukraine of aluminum ladders originating in the People’s Republic of China, the Slovak Republic, the Republic of Poland and the Republic of Belarus.
-The investigation was completed without safeguard measures.
+The investigation was completed without AD measures;

 - representing Chinese manufacturer HUIDA SANITARY WARE CO LTD during the safeguard investigation concerning imports into Ukraine of ceramic tiles regardless of country of origin and export.
 The investigation was completed without AD measures.

 - representing FSLL “SOYUZ-KABEL” (the Republic of Belarus) during the safeguard investigation regarding imports into Ukraine of wires regardless of the country of origin and export;